Advertiser Disclosure

 From 30,000 points

 The Hyatt Place Portland Airport offers free daily breakfast, 24/7 dining, a fitness center, a pool, and a shuttle to and from the airport.
-The hotel is also minutes from downtown Portland and attractions like Providence Park, the Oregon Convention Center, and The Moda Center.
-As a Category 3 property, award nights will cost from 9,000 points per night for off-peak dates.
+The hotel is also minutes from Downtown Portland and attractions like Providence Park, the Oregon Convention Center, and the Moda Center.
+As a Category 3 property, it has award nights costing 9,000 points per night and up for off-peak dates.

 The Aloft Portland Airport is close to several attractions like the Portland Art Museum, Washington Park, and the Oregon Museum of Science and Industry.
 Guests staying at the hotel can take advantage of the on-site restaurant, swimming pool, fitness center, and airport shuttle.
 Award nights at the hotel start at 30,000 points per night.